microsoftgraph/microsoft-graph-docs/api-reference/beta/api/permissiongrantpolicy-list-includes.md

 ---
-title: "List delegatedPermissionClassifications for a service principal"
+title: "List include condition sets for a permission grant policy"
-description: "Retrieve a list of classifications given to delegated permissions exposed by an API's service principal."
+description: "Retrieve a list of the condition sets which describe conditions under which a permission grant event is included in a permission grant policy"
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "microsoft-identity-platform"
 author: "psignoret"
 ---

-# List delegatedPermissionClassifications granted for a service principal
+# List include condition sets for a permission grant policy

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the list of [delegatedPermissionClassification](../resources/delegatedpermissionclassification.md) currently configured for the delegated permissions exposed by an API.
+Retrieve the condition sets which are *included* in a [permissionGrantPolicy](../resources/permissiongrantpolicy.md).

 ## Permissions